 - This atmosphere is home-like.

-- Parents and children benefit from the sense of having an “extended family.”
+- Parents and children benefit from having an “extended family.

-- May be able to accommodate the need for long or unusual hours.
+- May be able to accommodate the need for lengthy or unusual hours.

 - Licensing requirements ensure that every adult in the home has a TB clearance and has no criminal record or accusations of child abuse.